Operation Avalanche (film): Reception

-Rotten Tomatoes, a review aggregator, reports that 69% of 62 surveyed critics gave the film a positive review; the average rating is 6.5/10.
-Metacritic gave it a 69/100 score, based on 18 reviews.
-Peter Debruge of Variety wrote, "Matt Johnson and Owen Williams' wild, borderline-illegal stunt delivers big time on its crazy premise."
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 18 critics, indicating "generally favorable" reviews.

+Peter Debruge of Variety wrote that the "wild, borderline-illegal stunt delivers big time on its crazy premise."
 John DeFore of The Hollywood Reporter called it a "likeable if not always convincing fantasy that gets much mileage from its period feel".
+The Globe and Mail compared the film's car chase sequence to Children of Men (2006), and rated it three-and-a-half out of four stars.
+Jordan Hoffman of The Guardian rated the film 4 out of 5 stars.
+Critics noted similarities with The Dirties, particularly in Matt and Owen's dynamic.

 Anthony Kaufman of Screen Daily wrote that the film "comes across more as a rambling lark than a tightly conceived film".
+Mike D'Angelo of The A.V.
+Club criticised the film's "mundane narrative" and Johnson's performance.
+He also negatively compared it to the thriller film Capricorn One (1977).